-“Quarry Bam” is a game for teaching a child to communicate by coordinating physical movements according to language, gesture and posture questions.
-It aims at increasing a child’s attention to Yes/No questions about emotions/feelings, spatial orientation of shapes as well as math operations and properties (distributive and associative).
+“Quarry Bam” is a game for teaching a students to communicate by coordinating physical movements according to language, gesture and posture questions.
+It aims at increasing a student’s attention to Yes/No questions regarding emotions/feelings, spatial orientation of shapes as well as math operations and properties (distributive and associative).

-The child needs to make hand symmetrical movements for moving the lever and putting it at the correct box that will sparkle an explosion while promoting bilateral coordination.
+The student needs to make hand symmetrical movements to move the lever and locate it at the correct box that will sparkle an explosion indicating the correct response.
+This promotes bilateral coordination.

-The teacher/therapist can choose the set of questions that a child will be called to answer, i.e. about emotions, spatial orientation of shapes and math operations/properties.
-Thus, the teacher/therapist can benefit from this game by strengthening children’s understanding of emotions, spatial orientation and math operations/properties.
+The teacher/therapist can choose the set of questions that a student will need to answer regarding emotions, spatial orientation of shapes and math operations/properties.
+The teacher/therapist can strengthening their student’s understanding of emotions, spatial orientation and math operations/properties.

 Are you ready to make explosions?

 I CAN understand that there are sounds when I choose an item.